 How to find the optimal blog post length for your content:

 So as we stated, there unfortunately isn’t one size fits all.
-So for our clients in the Strategize package, we actually calculate the optimal blog post length and send it to them in their weekly reports in the blog post outlines section.
+So for our clients in the Strategize package, we actually calculate the optimal blog post length for each piece of content and send it to them in their weekly reports in the blog post outlines section.
 We audit the topics they’re writing about to find out how long their post needs to be in order to be competitive.
-This is different for every single topic in every single niche.
-So while you can try to follow the general rules and write longer content, you might not be effective in your goal of gaining rankings that way.
+The ranking factor is different for every single topic in every single niche.
+So while you can try to follow the general rules and write longer form content, you might not be effective in your goal of ranking highly that way.

 Here are three final considerations for blog post length:

 What is your blog niche & who is your audience?

 Each blog niche is different when it comes to post length.
 Scientific blogs should be a bit more in depth, while recipe and fashion blogs don’t need to be.
 Same thing for DIY blogs, since you’re teaching people how to do things in general they should be a bit longer.
-Consider the niche your blog is in and consider how much information your niche needs to be understood.
+Consider the niche your blog is in and consider how much high-quality information your niche needs to be understood.

 Consider the style of your blog post.